-Building and managing structures alongside the people of Debre Birhan has proved to be a step in the right direction.
+Building and managing structures alongside the people of Debre Birhan have proved to be a step in the right direction.
 The mission has never been to build for the city of over 100,000 people, but rather build with them.
-It’s not only about constructing the buildings, but constructing buildings that fit culturally and aesthetically.
-All parties involved want to go about the project so Ethiopians feel a sense of ownership when its complete.
-This is being accomplished by forming strong relationships with the the Mayor of Debre Birhan, community leaders and all the people working on site.
+It’s not only about constructing the buildings but constructing buildings that fit culturally and aesthetically.
+All parties involved want to go about the project so Ethiopians feel a sense of ownership when it’s complete.
+This is being accomplished by forming strong relationships with the Mayor of Debre Birhan, community leaders and all the people working on site.

 “We worked directly with the people and government of Debre Birhan to assure we are building a school, soccer field and so on that they would actually use,” said Keith in a phone conversation.
 “Meanwhile, all of this is being done with donated materials.”

 Contributions from organizations like Kids Around The World, who recycle playgrounds, are helping to provide sustainable, low-cost solutions.
 As for Keith, he went beyond donating his time.
 Impressed by the general knowledge and interest of the native Ethiopians, he left behind his laser leveling equipment for them to keep using.
 The equipment is vital in determining the grade of land and establishing a foundation for development.
 Keith’s engineering background and impressive portfolio of work at Pinnacle make him an expert in his particular line of work, but he left Ethiopia impressed with how quickly his temporary co-workers picked up on his trade.